Instrucions to authors

 ETHICS

 Scientific research should be conducted in accordance with the World Medical Association Code of Ethics (Helsinki Declaration) for experimentation involving human beings (http://www.wma.net/en/30publications/10policies/b3/index.html).
-In relation to research on non-human animals, Rev Mex Neuroci recommends research work be conducted in accordance with Directive 2010/63/EU on Animal Experimentation (http://ec.europa.eu/environment/chemicals/lab_animals/ legislation_en.html) and the American Association of Psychology Guides for Ethical Conduct in the Care and Use of Non-Human Animals (http://www.apa.org/science/leadership/care/guidelines.aspx).
+In relation to research on non-human animals, Rev Mex Neurociencia recommends research work be conducted in accordance with Directive 2010/63/EU on Animal Experimentation (http://ec.europa.eu/environment/chemicals/lab_animals/ legislation_en.html) and the American Association of Psychology Guides for Ethical Conduct in the Care and Use of Non-Human Animals (http://www.apa.org/science/leadership/care/guidelines.aspx).

 CONFLICTS OF INTEREST

-All authors are required to declare any potential conflicts of interest, including any financial, personal or other relationship with any person or organisation that might have an influence, or that might be regarded as having an influence on the scientific articles submitted to Rev Mex Neuroci.
-In the event there are no conflicts of interest, this fact should be expressed explicitly.
+All authors are required to declare any potential conflicts of interest, including any financial, personal or other relationship with any person or organisation that might have an influence, or that might be regarded as having an influence on the scientific articles submitted to Rev Mex Neurociencia In the event there are no conflicts of interest, this fact should be expressed explicitly.
 The legend entitled "DECLARATION OF CONFLICTS OF INTEREST" should be part of the structure of the article and be placed after the conclusion and before the DECLARATION OF CONFLICTS OF INTEREST.

 SOURCE OF FINANCING

-Authors are urged to declare the source of economic financing for the execution of the research and/or the preparation of the manuscript, and to provide a brief description of the role of the financer, where applicable, in the design of the study, the collection of data, the analysis and interpretation of the information, the writing of the article and the decision to submit it to Rev Mex Neuroci.
-The declaration entitled "SOURCE OF FINANCING" should be part of the framework of the article and be placed after the DECLARATION OF CONFLICTS OF INTEREST and before the list of bibliographical references, in the writing of the article or the decision to submit it to Rev Mex Neuroci.
+Authors are urged to declare the source of economic financing for the execution of the research and/or the preparation of the manuscript, and to provide a brief description of the role of the financer, where applicable, in the design of the study, the collection of data, the analysis and interpretation of the information, the writing of the article and the decision to submit it to Rev Mex Neurociencia.
+The declaration entitled "SOURCE OF FINANCING" should be part of the framework of the article and be placed after the DECLARATION OF CONFLICTS OF INTEREST and before the list of bibliographical references, in the writing of the article or the decision to submit it to Rev Mex Neurociencia.

 PREPARATION AND FORMATTING OF ARTICLES